emicklei/proto/README.md

 See (https://github.com/emicklei/proto-contrib) for other contributions on top of this package such as protofmt, proto2xsd and proto2gql.

-#### known issues

-- the proto2 test file in (https://github.com/emicklei/proto-contrib/cmd/protofmt) folder contains character escape sequences that are currently not accepted by the scanner.
-See line 537 and 573.

 © 2017, [ernestmicklei.com](http://ernestmicklei.com).
 MIT License.
 Contributions welcome.